datasciblog/datasciblog.github.io/_posts/2019-12-06-DL-01-activation-functions.md

 </figure>

 # Tanh vs Sigmoid
-- In general, tanh is almost always superior to sigmoid function.
+- In general, **tanh** is almost always superior to **sigmoid** function.
-- One exception of using sigmoid function is for the output layer of a binary classifier.
+- One exception of using **sigmoid** function is for the output layer of a binary classifier.
-- Both functions could slow down gradient descent as their derivatives become very small (~0) at two *tails*.
+- Both functions could slow down gradient descent as their derivatives become very small at two *tails* (*the vanishing gradient problem*).

 # ReLU and leaky ReLU
-- ReLU does not suffer from a very small derivative as tanh and sigmoid.
-This is a very common choice these days.
+- **ReLU** does not suffer from the vanishing gradient problem as tanh and sigmoid.
+It is a very common choice these days.
-- The disadvantage of ReLU is its derivative equals 0 when the input value is negative.
-This is why we have leak ReLU.
+- The disadvantage of **ReLU** is its derivative equals 0 when the input value is negative.
+This is why we have **leak ReLU**.